United States Code, 2012 Edition

 (b) Convict Labor and Convict Produced Materials.—

-(1) Limitation on convict labor.—Convict labor shall not be used in construction of highways or portions of highways located on a Federal-aid system unless it is labor performed by convicts who are on parole, supervised release, or probation.
+(1) Limitation on convict labor.—Convict labor shall not be used in construction of Federal-aid highways or portions of Federal-aid highways unless the labor is performed by convicts who are on parole, supervised release, or probation.

 (2) Limitation on convict produced materials.—Materials produced after July 1, 1991, by convict labor may only be used in such construction—